- Advertisement -spot_img

 1. Determine the purpose of the code.
 Is it to inspire, create a code of conduct, a statement of values, or a foundation for creating expectations within a team?

 2. Think carefully about the process by which the code should be created.
 Who should be involved?
 How large of a group?
-What members should be included in the code development to help create an effective code and one that all members can buy into?
+What members should be included in the code development process to help create an effective code that all members can buy into?

 3. How will the code be implemented?
 What steps need to be taken to ensure all members understand and know the guiding principles?